spacelift-io/user-documentation/docs/vendors/terraform/external-modules.md

 # External modules

-Those of our customers who are not yet using our private module registry may want to pull modules from various external sources supported by Terraform.
+Those of our customers who are not yet using our private module registry may want to pull modules from various external sources supported by OpenTofu/Terraform.
 This article discusses a few most popular types of module sources and how to use them in Spacelift.

 ## Cloud storage

 {% if is_saas() %}
-The easiest ones to handle are cloud sources - [Amazon S3](https://www.terraform.io/docs/language/modules/sources.html#s3-bucket){: rel="nofollow"} and [GCS](https://www.terraform.io/docs/language/modules/sources.html#gcs-bucket){: rel="nofollow"} buckets.
+The easiest ones to handle are cloud sources - [Amazon S3](https://opentofu.org/docs/language/modules/sources/#s3-bucket){: rel="nofollow"} and [GCS](https://opentofu.org/docs/language/modules/sources/#gcs-bucket){: rel="nofollow"} buckets.
 Access to these can be granted using our [AWS](../../integrations/cloud-providers/aws.md) and [GCP](../../integrations/cloud-providers/gcp.md) integrations - or - if you're using [private Spacelift workers](../../concepts/worker-pools) hosted on either of these clouds, you may not require any authentication at all!
 {% else %}
-The easiest option is accessing modules from [Amazon S3](https://www.terraform.io/docs/language/modules/sources.html#s3-bucket){: rel="nofollow"} buckets.
+The easiest option is accessing modules from [Amazon S3](https://opentofu.org/docs/language/modules/sources/#s3-bucket){: rel="nofollow"} buckets.
 Access to S3 can be granted using our [AWS](../../integrations/cloud-providers/aws.md) integration.
 Alternatively if your [worker pool](../../concepts/worker-pools) has the correct IAM permissions, you may not require any authentication at all!
 {% endif %}

 ## Git repositories

 Git is by far the most popular external module source.
-This example will focus on [GitHub](https://www.terraform.io/docs/language/modules/sources.html#github){: rel="nofollow"} as the most popular one, but the advice applies to other VCS providers.
-In general, Terraform retrieves Git-based modules using one of the two supported transports - HTTPS or SSH.
+This example will focus on [GitHub](https://opentofu.org/docs/language/modules/sources/#github){: rel="nofollow"} as the most popular one, but the advice applies to other VCS providers.
+In general, OpenTofu/Terraform retrieves Git-based modules using one of the two supported transports - HTTPS or SSH.
 Assuming your repository is private, you will need to give Spacelift credentials required to access it.

 ### Using HTTPS

-Git with HTTPS is slightly simpler than SSH - all you need is a personal access token, and you need to make sure that it ends up in the `~/.netrc` file, which Terraform will use to log in to the host that stores your source code.
+Git with HTTPS is slightly simpler than SSH - all you need is a personal access token, and you need to make sure that it ends up in the `~/.netrc` file, which OpenTofu/Terraform will use to log in to the host that stores your source code.

 Assuming you already have a token you can use, create a file like this: